You Might be an RVer if...

 ...you're out of something in the house, but there's two of them in the RV.

-...you're late anywhere you go, but on the morning to leave to go camping, you and the dog are the first ones in the truck and blowing the horn.
+...you're late anywhere you go, but on the morning to leave to go camping, you

 ...going camping raises your standard of living.